Building and Migrating

 Tip

-Any change to a D1 backed model should be accompanied by a new migration.
-This ensures that your D1 database schema stays in sync with your Cloesce Models.
+Schema modifications to a SQLite backed Model should be accompanied by a new migration.
+This ensures that your database schema stays in sync with your Cloesce Models.

-Cloesce supports any number of D1 databases in a single project.
-To generate SQL migration files for a specific D1 binding, run the following command:
+Cloesce supports any number of SQLite databases in a single project.
+To generate SQL migration files for a specific binding, run the following command:

-To generate migrations for all D1 bindings in your project, use the --all flag:
+To generate migrations for all bindings in your project, use the --all flag:

 cloesce migrate --all <migration-name>